 Don’t forget--general research help can be found in the Research Guides created by your librarians for courses and subjects, as well as on the Library Help page, which has tutorials on using the catalog, finding books, and searching some of our most-used databases.

-Library instruction will be provided virtually via synchronous and asynchronous methods.
+Library instruction is available in-person and virtually via synchronous and asynchronous methods.
 Faculty, please contact your subject liaison to arrange an activity with your class.

 ILL requests for books and articles may be submitted via the "Request item through Interlibrary Loan" links in catalog records or by filling out a blank request form on your ILL account.
 Once ILLs have arrived and are ready for check-out, you will receive an email notification to pick up the item from the library Circulation Desk.
 Off-campus delivery is not available.